ToruNiina/Boost.toml/README.md

 // ]
 ```

-You can change the threshold by passing a value explicitly to `toml::format`.
+You can change this threshold by passing a value explicitly to `toml::format`.

 ```cpp
 std::cout << toml::format(val, 100);